lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-10. At this point, we have created OpenCV objects to read data, and store data, so we are ready to create our main loop to read in and then write out the image.
-The loop will run while there are more frames to process or until you press any key except for ‘s’ which will take a snapshot of the current output and save it as "snapshot.bmp".
-This is a convenient tool for saving results to be used later.
-The main loop looks like:
+### Main Loop

+The main loop will read in and then write out the image frames until there are not more to available.

-    1. Run until we meet the conditions specified at the bottom of the loop:
+1. Run until the conditions specified at the bottom of the loop are met:

 ```cpp
 do {
 ```

 2. Let the user know they can stop a multi-image source like video or camera

 ```cpp
     if (firstFrame) {